 Also Read: What Are The Bubbles Made Of When Water Boils?

 Which Food Gets Digested Quicker, Hot Or Cold?

 In terms of applying this concept, we ought to ask ourselves: should we eat hot food or cold food, given that our stomach contains a very strong acid—HCl?
 Eating hot food eases our digestion, as compared to eating cold food.

 When the food is hot, it breaks down some of the nutrients or makes them more susceptible to break down quickly via acid.
 Cold food, on the other hand, would require more time and energy to be broken down.

 Hence, there is a difference in the time required to digest hot vs. cold food.

 Strong acids dissolve substances easily, regardless of their nature, due to high dielectric constant.
 Hot substances will dissolve faster than cold substances, as they have high thermal energy, which aids the acid in dissolving it quickly, whereas cold substances will take some heat from the acid itself to bring it to room temperature, thus slowing down the dissolving process.

-- Atkins P., Paula De J. and Keeler J. (2018) Atkins’ Physical Chemistry – International Edition.
-Oxford University Press.
+- Atkins P., Paula J. D.,& Keeler J. (2019).
+Atkins' Physical Chemistry 11e: Volume 3: Molecular Thermodynamics and Kinetics.
+Oxford University Press